 In the pools, SF is stored in a compact rack with the capacity of 682 positions.
 SF pool also contains 17 positions for hermetically sealed containers for damaged SF storage.
+Damaged SF will be managed during the decommissioning of the NPP.
 Depending on the number of removed FAs in the annual reactor cycle, the pools enable to store SF for a period of at least 7 years.
-In case of emergency fuel removal from the core or during a reactor pressure vessel inspection, however, a reserve rack is inserted into the SF pool.
+In the case of emergency fuel removal from the core or during a reactor pressure vessel inspection, however, a reserve rack is inserted into the SF pool.